-“In Hawk Moth, Katja Kettu combines historical and ethnographic details with elements of a thriller, a love story with advocacy for ethnic minorities, a portrayal of prison-camp miseries with sensual sexual encounters.
-The blend is engaging and magnetic. (…) In the worlds created by Katja Kettu, mythological powers from the hereafter churn alongside the power mechanisms of the state.” – Turun Sanomat newspaper
+“In Hawk Moth, Katja Kettu combines historical and ethnographic details with the literary devices of a thriller; it is a love story that advocates for ethnic minorities and a portrayal of prison-camp miseries complete with sensual sexual encounters.
+The mixture is engaging and magnetic… In the worlds created by Katja Kettu, mythological powers from the hereafter operate alongside the power mechanisms of the state.” – Turun Sanomat newspaper

-“Hawk Moth is a rough novel like The Midwife, it is without a doubt one of the most interesting novels of this season.
-It shocks, even disgusts you, but how else could one write about the Gulag?” – Helsingin Sanomat newspaper
+“Hawk Moth is a tough novel, like The Midwife.
+It is, without a doubt, one of the most interesting novels of this season.
+It’ll shock, even disgust, you but how else could one write about the Gulag?” – Helsingin Sanomat newspaper

-“Katja Kettu has written a pure thriller (…) Hawk Moth is one of the most eagerly awaited novels of this season. (…) an enthralling mystery novel which can be read on several levels.” – Ilkka newspaper
+“Katja Kettu has written a pure thriller… Hawk Moth is one of the most eagerly awaited novels of this season… an enthralling mystery which can be read on several levels.” – Ilkka newspaper

-“It is characteristic to Katja Kettu’s style of writing that her language is rich and the events she describes are brutal, often deliberately repulsing.
-The story is partly based on real-life events and at the end of the novel there is a long list of sources.
-This story is not told merely because of the pleasure of fiction.
-Despite the veracity of the novel, the events have the feeling of being drawn from the boundaries of sleep and awakeness, as if they were part of an overlong nightmare.
-The nightmarish effect is enhanced not only by the terrible events, but also by the meritorious presentation of the Mari mythology so essential to the Mari culture.” – Keskisuomalainen newspaper
+“It is characteristic of Katja Kettu’s writing that her language is rich and the events she describes are brutal, often deliberately repulsing.
+The story is partly based on real-life events and the end of the novel contains a long list of sources.
+This story has not simply been told because of the pleasure of writing fiction.
+Despite the veracity of the novel, the events feel as though they are drawn from the boundaries of sleep and waking, as if they were part of a prolongued nightmare.
+This nightmarish effect is not just enhanced by terrible events, but also by the meritorious presentation of the Mari mythology, which is so essential to the Mari culture.” – Keskisuomalainen newspaper

-“Katja Kettu doesn’t only write, she creates language with her original expressions.” – Seura magazine
+“Katja Kettu doesn’t just write, she creates language with her original expressions.” – Seura magazine